Orang Seletar: Modernity

 188 Seletar people, whom are residents of the villages of Bakar Batu and Sungai Temun, sued the High Court of the city of Johor Bahru against 13 defendants because of the invasion of their customary lands.
 They claim that they have acquired rights to their customary territories from at least the 1950s and therefore consider the further alienation of their territory to be illegal and void.
 Residents of one of the named villages in 2012 found 10 destroyed graves, which, in their opinion, was associated with the clearance of land for construction.
 This fact also appears in the lawsuit.

 The Seletar people in court were represented by a group of lawyers from the Bar Council's Committee on Orang Asli Rights.
 The piquancy of the situation is that among the respondents is not only the construction companies, but also the Iskandar Regional Development Authority (IRDA), the Department of Orang Asli Development (JAKOA), the federal government of Malaysia and the Johor state government.
 Therefore, the hearing was delayed for several years.
 In December 2013, the High Court of Johor Bahru decided to stop the illegal incursion of the customary territory of the Seletar people and stop all work there until the matter is resolved.
-In 24 June 2014, the Appeal Court dismissed two of the 13 defendants to abolish the ban.
+On 24 June 2014, the Appeal Court dismissed two of the 13 defendants to abolish the ban.

 No matter how the trial ended, stopping the implementation of the Iskandar Malaysia project is no longer possible.
 Most villages are located not far from the sea, and these areas are the most attractive for commercial construction.
 In addition, there is an active cleansing of mangroves, causing the sea is becoming increasingly polluted.
 Thus, the Seletar people lose their traditional resources, which still needed to ensured their survival.
 The government is trying to resolve this issue in a delicate form by offering alternative forms of employment to the Seletar people.